debbycclu/telegram_api_test/README.md

 cd telegram_api_test
 ```

-2. Configure your bot token in the appropriate configuration file
+2. Configure your bot:
+   - Copy `src/main/resources/config.properties.sample` to `src/main/resources/config.properties`
+   - Edit `config.properties` and replace the placeholder values with your actual bot credentials:
+     - `bot.username`: Your bot's username (without @)
+     - `bot.token`: Your bot token from @BotFather

 3. Build the project:
 ```bash